emily-yw-tam/comp551-2021/MP2/README.md

 We also attached .py scripts for converting .txt files in IMDb data folder to .csv.
 The output files are: "IMDB_training.csv", "IMDB_testing.csv", "IMDB_training_rating.csv" and "IMDB_testing_rating.csv".

-If you want to run the .py scripts, the "aclImdb" folder should be in the same folder as the scripts.
+[comment]: <> (If you want to run the .py scripts, the "aclImdb" folder should be in the same folder as the scripts.)